datamole-ai/mff-cloud-app-development/README.md

 * `func --version` to check that the Azure Functions Core Tools.
 * `az --version` to check that the Azure CLI version is 2.34 or later.
 * `az account list`
-* `dotnet --list-sdks` to check that .NET Core SDK 6 is installed.
+* `dotnet --list-sdks` to check that .NET 8 SDK is installed.

 ## Recommended resources